 As with any great top ten list, the candidates were many and the final draft debatable.
 This list may never be accurate and I will probably change my mind next week, but it’s been determined that the following entries are the most interesting, unique, and definitive roadside attractions of the North Star State.
 Let’s get down to it!

 10. Spam Museum, Austin, MN.
-Much like Atlanta’s Coca-Cola Museum, the Spam museum in the southern MN town of Austin is a mecca for enthusiasts of the product, bringing folks in from all around the world to have a look at its origins.
-Although many view Spam as a second-rate product best served on a camping trip or in the event of a zombie apocolypse, one has to admire how much this town has done with their hometown pride and joy.
+Much like Atlanta’s Coca-Cola Museum, the Spam Museum in the southern MN town of Austin is a mecca for enthusiasts of the product, bringing folks in from all around the world to have a look at its origins.
+Although many view Spam as a second-rate product best served on a camping trip or in the event of a zombie apocalypse, one has to admire how much this town has done with their hometown pride and joy.
 Don’t forget to pick up some merchandise on the way out!

 9. Giant Walleye in Garrison, MN.
 Yes, there are many large fish statues in MN.
 I think somewhere around 20 at last count.
 But this bad boy in Garrison, MN makes the top ten because of its proximity to Mille Lacs Lake, the self-proclaimed “Walleye Capital of MN,” and its color and attention to detail.
 Pull off Highway 169 for a great photo op and cast a line into the big lake behind the fish.